GunnarFarneback/AdventOfCode.jl/README.md

 `julia aoc.jl 2020 1`

-Run day 1 of 2020 using the problem input in `2020/input/day1`.
+Run day 1 of 2020 using the code in `2020/day1.jl` and problem input in `2020/input/day1`.
 See next section about input files.

 `julia aoc.jl 2020 10 test2`